 No Child should Go Hungry

 The right to be free from hunger and malnutrition is a fundamental human right of every woman, man, youth and child.
-The Convention on the Rights of the Child (1989) addresses the need for adequate food, and directly calls for nutritional well-being of the child and the inclusion of clean drinking water in consideration of health.
+The Convention on the Rights of the Child (1989) addresses the need for adequate food and directly calls for the nutritional well-being of the child and the inclusion of clean drinking water in consideration of health.
 The human right of the child demands an environment appropriate for physical and mental development.

 The general concept of adequate food can be broken down into several elements: